thialylima/thialylima/README.md

-### Oi!
-Meu nome é Thialy Sthéfany e sou Desenvolvedora Front-end em desenvolvimento. 😊
+### Hi!
+My name is Thialy and I'm a Front-end developer in development. 😊
-- 💻 Atualmente estudando HTML, CSS, JavaScript e React.js
+- 💻 Currently studying HTML, CSS, JavaScript, and React.js.
-- 👩🏻‍💻 Fascinada pela tecnologia!
+- 👩🏻‍💻 Fascinated by technology!
 - 🚀 "Coding dreams into reality!"

 <div style="display: inline_block"><br>